VALINT/HD44780-LIBRARY/README.md

   - Standard 4-bit mode

   - standard 8-bit mode

+This library allows to work with strings who localed in RAM, FLASH and EEPROM memory.

 Also pins for display control can be assigned in any order and from any ports.